Frequently Asked Questions

 We currently make ten varieties of soap using a total of fifteen different essential oils to scent them and we feel like these represent the key pillars of what we like to do.
 There are lots of other great essential oils to blend but for reasons like volatility, preference and cost, it isn’t practical to use them in our soap.
 One of the hardest things to achieve in soap making is natural scenting.
 Essential oils are famous for evaporating away before you get to enjoy them and we don’t use any artificial fixers to keep smells from fading.
 Our ten varieties have been formulated using healthy amounts of relatively stable essential oils and inventory is managed so that orders are fulfilled with freshly made soap that has a shelf life of one year.What are your personal favs?

-Medicine Man has become my practical favorite.
+Face Mate has become my practical favourite.
 I have oily skin that’s prone to breakouts and it controls these issues well.
-But when I have some time to enjoy it, Black Cricket or Aum are my guilty pleasure favorites.
+But when I have some time to enjoy it, Black Cricket or Aum are my guilty pleasure favourites.
 I also love a cool shower with Body Breath after a workout or even before bed sometimes.
 It’s refreshing, tingly and exfoliating and gives me a very clean feeling.
 I also have a soft spot for Grove because it reminds me of being a kid playing in the woods.

 Do you have a shampoo bar?

-Not officially but people use all of our soaps in their hair.
+Not officially, but lots of people tell us they use our soaps in their hair.
+A caution though; while most people can use cold process soap in their hair without issue, it does have a higher PH than commercial shampoo and your scalp can be sensitive to this because it has a different chemistry than the rest of your skin.
 Boldly Humble has a secret to tell though.
 Years ago A friend of mine noticed that Boldly Humble had cleared up his dandruff and the first thing I said was “why are you washing your hair with it?”
 I didn't actually know at the time that guys will use bar soap in their hair when they run out of shampoo but that’s beside the point.
-The lesson here is that the antifungal and anti-microbial properties of anise oil seem to have an effect on dandruff.
+The lesson here is that the anti-fungal and anti-microbial properties of anise oil seem to have an effect on dandruff.
 After a bit more research we discovered that it’s also anti-parasitic and has a pretty decent track record on lice.
-So while we don’t have a purpose made shampoo bar, they'll all do the job and Boldly Humble may help with dry scalp.
-Hopefully you like black licorice.